 The objective of the product is to provide a balance between capital growth and the preservation of real value in the long term.
-The investment strategy follows a diversified, actively managed approach that aims at investing responsibly across a wide range of asset classes and currencies while optimising risk-adjusted returns.
+The investment strategy follows a diversified, actively managed approach that aims at investing responsibly across a wide range of asset classes and currencies while optimising risk-adjusted returns and remaining aligned with its benchmark.
 The investment process promotes Environmental, Social and Governance (ESG) characteristics.
-When selecting investments, the mandate adopts a best-in-class approach that seeks to invest in securities and funds with low sustainability risks while avoiding those with high sustainability risks.
+When selecting investments, the mandate adopts a best-in-class approach that seeks to invest in securities and funds with low sustainability risks while avoiding those with high sustainability risks and while remaining aligned with its benchmark.
 The Investment Manager uses its proprietary ESG scorecard while selecting direct single-name equity and credit positions.
 The analysis is based on four pillars: corporate governance (e.g., remuneration, board composition), product and services (e.g., % of green revenues, revenues from high-risk activities), operational risks (e.g., carbon intensity) and controversies (e.g., social and/or supply chain incidents, business ethics incidents).